christianalfoni/impact/docs/05_Services.md

 ## Injecting services into services

 To inject a service into a service you use the constructor.
-Unlike the "useService" hook, the class does not need to be exposed on a ServiceProvider.
+Unlike the "useService" hook, the service does not need to be exposed on a ServiceProvider.

 ```ts
 import { Service } from 'impact-app'